VoodooTeam/APPS-ad-tools-android/README.md

 ## Network specific

 Some networks might require passing extra info when fetching an ad.
-This can be done via the localExtra array.
-When using `LazyListAdMediator` (and `DefaultScrollAdBehaviorEffect`) you can pass a `localExtraProvider` to build this array when a request will be made.
+This can be done via the `localExtras`:

+* When using `LazyListAdMediator` (and `DefaultScrollAdBehaviorEffect`) you can pass a `localExtrasProvider` to build this array when a request will be made.
+* You can directly pass a `LocalExtrasProvider` instance to your `MaxNativeAdClient`/`MaxMRECAdClient` if it's more convenient than forwarding parameters to your ui

 #### Bigo